Grants & Funding

-Dr. Stephen Berg (PI); Dr. Brent Bradford (Co-PI), Concordia University of Edmonton
+Stephen Berg (PI), University of British Columbia; Brent Bradford (Co-PI), Concordia University of Edmonton

 The research study is aimed to develop a greater awareness of the impacts that outdoor environments have on the physical activity levels of children in early childhood settings.
 It is of critical importance to investigate how outdoor environments either assist or hinder young children’s physical activity levels and physical literacy development.
 Prior to entering kindergarten, it essential for children to engage in physical activity to develop physical literacy.
 Providing children with opportunities to develop their skills and be active can help them reach greater levels of physical literacy and obtain higher levels of self-efficacy.

 Mindfulness and Indigenous Knowledge: Shared Narratives about Well-Being

 Karen Ragoonaden (PI); Margaret Macintyre Latta (Co-PI); Tina Fraser (Co-PI), UNBC; Ross Hoffman, (Co-PI), UNBC.